SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 See the GitHub docs on [closing an issue with a PR](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).
 The issue will only be closed when the PR is merged into your [default branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches#about-the-default-branch) (usually the one called 'main').
 Example: `Add all financial questions, fix #15`

-You can also just create a link to an issue with a PR or commit by simply omitting the closing keywords shown in the GitHub documentation.
+You can also just create a link to an issue with a PR or commit by omitting the closing keywords shown in the GitHub documentation.
 Just use the pound sign (`#`) and the number of the issue.
 Example: `Add question about assets, #15`
 <!--
 **Adding a link to an issue in your commit or PR**